 The days are yours to enjoy however you like.
 You are the driver, so you can spend longer at the attractions you like and leave other ones behind.
 During the long and bright summer nights, you can listen to the birds chirping in the calm nature, while basking in the glow of the Midnight Sun.

 We know what brings you to Iceland: a chance to revitalize your spirit after too long spent at the daily grind.
 A quiet space to reflect is even more important on a short holiday!

 Make the most of a fleeting visit to Iceland!
 Check availability by choosing a date.

-When your time at the lagoon is over, head to Iceland’s charming capital city, Reykjavík, where you will check in to your accommodation before heading out to discover the local culture.
+Once you arrive in Reykjavík, you will check in to your accommodation before heading out to discover the local culture.
 Why not visit some of the city’s best-known landmarks, including Hallgrímskirkja Lutheran Church, Harpa Concert Hall or Perlan Observation Deck?

 Aside from these, you are recommended to sample the local nightlife and culinary scene, or head to one of the capital’s many museums or art galleries.
 If, however, you arrived early in the morning, it is possible to add a Golden Circle tour to your day make the most of the long hours of summer sunlight.
 More details can be seen in day 2 of your itinerary.

 You will be spending your first night in Reykjavík accommodation.